BioCryst Pharmaceuticals: Multiple Value Drivers With A Coronavirus Kicker

 As for future catalysts of note, the PDUFA date for Berotralstat is Dec.
 3 and Japanese approval could come in 2H 2020.
 For BCX9930, proof of concept study in PNH patients is expected next quarter.
 Initial data from their FOP rare disease program is expected 2H 2020 as well I believe.

 On the conference call, management again makes the case for regulatory approval and successful commercial launch for Berotralstat (APeX-2 study over 12 months showing baseline attack rate of 3 per month going down to one attack per month and staying there through 12 months).
-When patients were switched from placebo, their attacks fropped from two per month to half an attack per month on the 150 mg dose for a six-month period.
+When patients were switched from placebo, their attacks dropped from two per month to half an attack per month on the 150 mg dose for a six-month period.
 Side effect profile was acceptable with mild, transient GI events.
 Surveys showed that even with patients who are satisfied with current therapy (Cinryze, Haegarda, Takhyzro), half were very interested in switching to berotralstat.
-Consider that most patients continue to have some breakthrough attacks, but prohylaxis treatments lead to such attacks being milder and easier to manage.
+Consider that most patients continue to have some breakthrough attacks, but prophylaxis treatments lead to such attacks being milder and easier to manage.
 Management states that "physicians expect to treat 41% of their patients with Berotralstat with about half switching from a current prophylaxis and the other half coming from expanding use of prophylaxis from 58% to 80% of their patients."

 Regarding the Factor D program and aforementioned tolerability issue of rash, management states that they expect rash events to resolve quickly (temporary, one time as was observed in healthy patient trial).
-While PNH indication is tiny, if proof of concept is achieved they can move into other alternative pathway diseases or rare kidney diseases (dense deposit disease, C3 glomerulonephritis and primary membranous nephropathy, acquired hemolytic uremic syndrome, etc).
+While PNH indication is tiny, if proof of concept is achieved they can move into other alternative pathway diseases or rare kidney diseases (dense deposit disease, C3 glomerulonephritis and primary membranous nephropathy, acquired hemolytic uremic syndrome, etc.).
 Management further states that rash has been observed in the majority of people in the MAD study and they've been able to dose through in a couple cases ("very happy about profile of the drug we've seen so far").

 Regarding galidesivir comparisons to Gilead Sciences' remdesivir (in response to analyst Q&A), management stated that both are broad spectrum, RNA polymerase inhibitors but that's as much as they can make in terms of comparisons (again, I like the absence of hype).
 The company already has a relationship with NIAID and BARDA, so ongoing conversations could lead to participating in clinical trials and increasing drug supply ("all things that were in motion currently and we're working on").
 The company is not spending its resources on the program, so the government will decide if a green light is in order.
-Consider that President Trump recently signed an $8.3 billion emergency coronavirus aid package (much larger than $2.5 billion originally proposed), so it's conceivable that a balanced, multi-faceted approach to treatment and prevention would lead to grants for a variety of programs (antivirals, vaccines, etc) among other efforts.
+Consider that President Trump recently signed an $8.3 billion emergency coronavirus aid package (much larger than $2.5 billion originally proposed), so it's conceivable that a balanced, multi-faceted approach to treatment and prevention would lead to grants for a variety of programs (antivirals, vaccines, etc.) among other efforts.

 As for market opportunity in HAE, I would like to refer to a slide from another oral competitor (earlier stage in the clinic), KalVista Pharmaceuticals (KALV).